-Patients, visitors and NHS staff at Newton Community Hospital (NCH) will enjoy a new and improved garden space this summer, thanks to a new project by the national social care charity Community Integrated Care in partnership with Renova and Community Health Partnerships (CHP).
+Patients, visitors and NHS staff at Newton Community Hospital (NCH) will enjoy a new and improved garden space in Summer 2021, thanks to a new project by the national social care charity Community Integrated Care in partnership with Renova and Community Health Partnerships (CHP).
 CHP are the head tenant at the hospital responsible for providing facilities management for various NHS services including a 30-bed inpatient ward.
 These patients are often older people moving from the hospital, via intermediate care at NCH, then returning to their homes.

 Community Integrated Care is one of the UK’s biggest and most successful social care charities, supporting more than 4000 people who have learning disabilities, autism, mental health concerns, acquired brain injuries and dementia.
 Founded in the North West, they are the largest social care provider in the communities of St Helens, Knowsley, Warrington, Widnes and Runcorn.

 At the heart of this collaboration is the creation of a unique inclusive gardening project, which sees the charity and the people it supports create a Rugby League World Cup 2021 inspired feature garden at Newton Community Hospital.
 Funded by Renova, and supported by additional coordination and investment from CHP, the programme brings together the three organisations to deliver a range of improvements at Newton Community Hospital.
 Work on the new garden is now underway, following Covid secure guidelines, and is creating around 10 rewarding volunteering placements for people who have care and support needs.

 Kurtis Marsh, Community Integrated Care’s Volunteer Facilitator says, “It’s amazing that Renova has chosen to support our charity through helping to fund this Gardening project, and that Community Health Partnerships is also supporting projects like this, as these are really important opportunities for the people we support.”